tlemane/kmtricks/README.md

 **Note1:** Run any of the binary with no argument provides a detailed list of options and mandatory arguments.

-**Note2:** Using any of those modules requires the existence of the `run-dir` directory and its whole structure.
+**Note2:** Using any of those modules requires the existence of the `run-dir` directory and its whole internal structure.
 The creation of the directory and its structure can be done thanks to the following command:

 `TODO`

 Each module is presented below.
 However, the `kmtricks` binary enables to execute automatically all modules.
 See the [kmtricks pipeline](#kmtricks-pipeline) section.

-### Determine partitions: `km_minim_repart`
+### Module `km_minim_repart`: determine partitions

 From reads, determine minimizers and assign each minimizer to a partition.